memochou1993/json2markdown-converter/README.md

 In this process:

-- Objects are converted into headings and content.
+- Objects are converted into headings and paragraphs.
 - Arrays are converted into lists.
 - Arrays of objects are converted into tables.
 - Markdown content is preserved.
-- HTML content is sanitized.
+- HTML content is sanitized in the final stage.

 The following shows how different types of JSON data appear after being converted into Markdown.